 The myth of authenticity

-When you read those book and video advertisements, the ad copy suggest you get the authentic combat system as taught to that particular elite unit.
+When you read those book and video advertisements, the ad copy suggests you get the authentic combat system as taught to that particular elite unit.
 If you think about it in light of what I wrote here above, that should strike you as strange.
 Why would a civilian learn techniques that were never meant to be used outside of a military context?

 In the beginning of the video, the context and goals of these techniques are explained clearly: